MaoCarmona/Movie_app/README.md

 Endpoint: /movies
 Parameters:
 page: Page number for pagination.
-limit: Number of movies per page.
+take: Number of movies per page.
 orderBy: order by which to order the movies .
 Response: An array of movie objects.